The Vanishing Beast: Chapter Eight

 Lord Anghau clicked his tongue.
 “You’re very welcome, Mr. Bell, but you should be more careful thanking the aes sídhe.
 In this case, it was information freely given, an act of goodwill, and that’s not something that requires thanks.
 Lesser sídhe might be offended.”

 Henry nodded.
-“Tha— I see.
+“Tha—I see.
 I’ll do my best to remember that.”

-So when he noticed something on Lord Anghau’s messy desk, an ashtray with a single, unmistakably familiar cigarette bud sitting inside of it, his heart sank.
+So when he noticed something on Lord Anghau’s messy desk, an ashtray with a familiar cigarette bud sitting inside of it, his heart sank.
 He recognized the custom brand, the looping silver logo on the side.
 He’d have to examine it closer, but it seemed to match the one he’d found outside Camberley Hall.

 “Do you smoke, Lord Anghau?”
-Henry asked without thinking.
+Henry asked.

 Lord Anghau grimaced.
 “I don’t smoke, myself.
-This is just for clients and coworkers — I can see if one of them has a cigarette for you?”
+This is just for clients and coworkers—I can see if one of them has a cigarette for you?”

 No lingering smell of tobacco hung in the office or clung to the man himself, and Henry had stood close enough in the elevator that he would have noticed.
 Whether Lord Anghau was telling the truth or not, though, the presence of that cigarette bud was too perfect to be coincidence.
 Maybe Lord Anghau wasn’t at Camberley Hall the night of Hathaway’s murder, but it seemed likely he knew who was.
-The question now was whether he’d had any involvement.
+The question now was whether he’d had any involvement in it.

 “Then I suppose we’re back to my first question: what can the Uí Anghau do for you, Mr. Bell?”
 Lord Anghau asked.